mgijsberti/styleguide-kss-phantomcss/README.md

-# Living Styleguide Example with automatic PhantomCss comparison of screenshots
+# KSS Living Styleguide and PhantomCss

 This project uses the kss-node implementation of KSS Living Styleguides in combination with PhantomCss.
 The PhantomCss validation scripts are generated from the Living Styleguide.
-With this setup you can automatically validate any unexpected side-effects of changes (regression) in your css classes.
+With this tool you can verify unexpected side-effects of changes (regression) in the css of your project.
+All differences are listed in a report.

 See for more info about KSS Living Styleguide and PhantomCss:

-### KSS Living Styleguides
+### Living or Live Styleguides
 * http://styleguides.io/
 * http://warpspire.com/kss/styleguides/
 * http://web-design-weekly.com/2013/02/01/getting-started-with-kss-node/